adeo/lmru--tech/content/en/values/people.md

 {{< /glossary >}}

 {{< glossary title="In Store Integration" >}}
-Every collaborator not depending on his position and role Each employee, regardless of position or position, must pass a two-week internship in the store.
+Each employee, regardless of position or position, must pass a two-week internship in the store.

 This is necessary to better understand the specifics of the business, people and their real pains.